our policies

 • Please arrive at least five minutes prior to the play session end time.

-• Collar/harness and lead must be removed upon entry.
+• Collar/harness and lead must be removed upon entry and only when instructed by the staff member.

-• Do not grab puppies!
+• Do not grab puppies or intervene!
 Let the trainer guide the play!

 • Follow the trainer’s instructions.